Blinken In Japan For Gaza-dominated G7 Meet - UrduPoint

 Blinken made no public comment as he arrived for the two days of discussions in Tokyo following his latest whirlwind tour of the middle East.

-The Israeli military has relentlessly bombarded Gaza since October 7, when Hamas fighters launched an attack that left 1,400 dead in Israel, most of them civilians, according to Israeli authorities.
+The Israeli military has relentlessly bombarded Gaza since October 7, when Hamas militants launched an attack that left 1,400 dead in Israel, most of them civilians, according to Israeli authorities.

 According to the Hamas-run health ministry, the death toll in Gaza has surpassed 10,000 people -- including more than 4,000 children.